MartinPaulo/SlideExtractor/README.md

 ##Live log

 <a href="https://douglatornell.github.io/2015-09-22-ubc/">The University of British Columbia</a>
-had a live log of shell commands ona web page.
+had a live log of shell commands on a web page.
 This is how they did it:

 ```bash
 cat > live-log.sh <<- EndOfMessage